BU-Spark/CS506Spring2021Repository/CityOfBoston_team2/deliverables/deliverable2/README.md

 			<li>Dataset for farmers.
 Clean file saved as <a href='../../datasets_clean/farmers_sanitized.csv'>farmers_sanitized.csv</a>.</li>
 			<li>Dataset for food retailers.
 Clean file saved as <a href='../../datasets_clean/food_retailers_sanitized.csv'>food_retailers_sanitized.csv</a>.</li>
 			<li>Dataset for schools.
 Clean file saved as <a href='../../datasets_clean/schools_sanitized.csv'>schools_sanitized.csv</a>.</li>
 			<li>Limitations:  MAPC contains a large number of datasets, which must be sorted through to determine usefulness.
 Not all datasets contain necessary data.
+Coordinates must be transformed to WGS84 format (schools_sanitized.csv was successfully transformed).
 		</ul></li>
 	<li><a href='https://data.boston.gov/dataset/open-space1'>Greenspace data</a>
 		<ul>
 			<li>A single dataset.
 Clean file saved as <a href='../../datasets_clean/open_space_sanitized.csv'>open_space_sanitized.csv</a>.</li>
 			<li>Limitations: The greenspace data lacks longitude and latitude.
-This may be a significant problem, because clustering and distance analysis cannot be carried out with street addresses alone.
+This may be a significant problem, because clustering and distance analysis may be difficult to carry out with street addresses alone.
 Units/parcels and amenity type in this data are also unclear.</li>
 		</ul></li>
 	<li><a href="https://data.boston.gov/">Analyze Boston - Map and Parcel Data></a>
 		<ul>